 There are stressful situations all around us that are easy to overcome.
 It’s up to you to decide what is best for you.
 Which actions will help you to alleviate what’s holding you back?
-Make a note of the time-killers to promise yourself that you will overcome each one by one.
+Make a note of the time-killers to promise that you will overcome each one.

 Admit whether you have been late on projects.
 Whether excuses or not, list your reasons why they were incomplete.
 Now review whether there is a consistent answer or varying reasoning.
 Perhaps there is a common thread that you can avoid in the future.

 Sometimes the answer is as simple as not allowing others to interfere with our precious time.
 And other times, one needs to be more prudent on follow-up and completing projects as we promise.